ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/tutorials/dyn-tables-tutorial.md

 ## Developing service code { #development }

-### Installing the required packages: [Flask](http://flask.pocoo.org/) and [WTForms](https://wtforms.readthedocs.io).
+### Installing the required packages

+Install [Flask](http://flask.pocoo.org/) and [WTForms](https://wtforms.readthedocs.io).
 WTForms will be used to validate parameters.

 Installation commands:

 ```bash
 sudo pip install flask
 sudo pip install wtforms
 ```

-### Defining the required functions.
+### Defining the required functions

 Environment variables will be used to pass parameters to the program.
 This approach will then enable the application to be easily moved from the testing environment to the production environment.

 The required environment variables: